top of page

 page1image46288336.png

-Using ʻleading edgeʼ thinking in 2005, then compromised by contractual issues, the resulting house is a light, attractive, warm, comfortable, accessible, energy efficient + pleasant home.
+Using ʻleading edgeʼ thinking in 2005, the resulting house is a light, attractive, warm, comfortable, accessible, energy efficient + pleasant home.

 unnamed.png